joshrp/moonlight-docs/Setup-Guide.md

 **PC Requirements**

-* NVIDIA GeForce GTX 600+ series GPU (GT-series and AMD GPUs aren't support by NVIDIA GameStream)
+* NVIDIA GeForce GTX 600+ series GPU (GT-series and AMD GPUs aren't supported by NVIDIA GameStream)
 * NVIDIA GeForce Experience (GFE) 2.1.1 or higher
 * 720p or higher display connected to the PC